Operational Notice · Effective May 31, 2026

 The Geometric Proof:

-The dome of St. Peter’s Basilica (completed after Michelangelo’s death but following his design) demonstrates the structural application of geometry.
+The dome of St. Peter’s Basilica (completed after Michelangelo’s death but following his design) shows the structural application of geometry.
 The forces distribute along geometric paths, allowing the massive dome to stand.

 Why this matters: